TheLinuxITGuy/Toolbox/README.md

 ![Static Badge](https://img.shields.io/badge/Fedora-%231A365D?style=for-the-badge&logo=fedora&logoColor=%23E9FC12)

 ## 🛠️ Install
-There are two options: Git (preferred) and Release

 ### Git method
 1. From a Terminal, clone this project, cd into it, and run: